 Additionally, the U.S. Drug and Food Administration, American Medical Association, World Health Organization, Academy of Nutrition and Dietetics, The American Medical Association and many other international organizations have also reviewed and confirmed biotech foods are safe.

-Genetically modified (GM) food products and food ingredients have been evaluated and approved for food and feed import globally, and consumed for 20 years with zero food safety incidents.
+Genetically modified food products and food ingredients have been evaluated and approved for food and feed import globally.
+More than 20 years of data in credible scientific studies show no long-term effects from eating GMOs.

-2. There are only 9 GMO crops commercially available (apples are coming soon)
+2. There are only 10 GMO crops commercially available

 Wondering what a GMO is and what it isn’t?
-There are only nine GMO crops sold commercially in the US: Alfalfa, Canola, Corn (field and sweet), Cotton, Papaya, Potatoes, Soybeans, Squash, and Sugar Beets.
-GMO apples are approved and coming to market soon.
+There are only 10 GMO crops sold commercially in the US: Alfalfa, Canola, Corn (field and sweet), Cotton, Papaya, Potatoes, Soybeans, Squash, Sugar Beets and Apples.
 Some of these crops, like papaya, are typically consumed whole, while others, like sugar beets, soy beans and field corn, are processed into ingredients found in common food products.

 This graphic below lists the characteristics and genetic traits in GMOs.